Just be glad it's him, not you...

 - Large Ham: Averted with his characters.
 Although he definitely corresponds to this trope in real life, most of his characters have a more restrained personality.

 - Money, Dear Boy: He reportedly said that this was his main reason for doing the 80s sex comedy Losin' It.

 - No Stunt Double: As part of Doing It for the Art, he does the majority of his stunts personally and is proficient enough that he is trusted to do those high risk stunts.
 On their own, each Mission: Impossible film tries to up itself with what he does.
-From rock climbing without a harness and having his co-worker actually try to stab him in the eye in MI:II* to scaling the Burj Khalifa in Ghost Protocol, hanging on the side of a real cargo plane in Rogue Nation, performing a HALO (High Altitude Low Opening) skydiving jump with Henry Cavill and a camera crew at dusk, doing high-speed motorcycle chases through busy Paris streets sans helmet or any protection, learning to fly a helicopter, and eventually breaking his ankle jumping between buildings in Fallout.
+From rock climbing without a harness and having his co-worker actually try to stab him in the eye in MI:II* to scaling the Burj Khalifa in Ghost Protocol, hanging on the side of a real cargo plane in Rogue Nation, performing over 100 HALO (High Altitude Low Opening) skydiving jumps for just a handful of usable takes, doing high-speed motorcycle chases through busy Paris streets sans helmet or any protection, learning to fly a helicopter, and eventually breaking his ankle jumping between buildings in Fallout.
 Cinema Wins refers to this quite accurately as "Unnecessary Risks Taken by Tom Cruise Due to His Unimpeded Devotion to Realism."

 - Older Than They Look: Despite being in his mid-fifties, he still looks like an attractive man in the region of 30, which in turn attracts a lot of Hollywood Old and Dawson Casting roles.

 - Pintsized Powerhouse: Famously on the short side, but frequently plays characters who are extremely skilled fighters.

 - Playing Against Type: The roles of the cynical Anti-Villain Lestat in Interview with the Vampire and Jerkass movie studio executive in Tropic Thunder.